Death of Daniel Nolan

-Daniel James Nolan (5 February 1987 – 1 January 2002) was an English boy who vanished around midnight on New Year's Day 2002 from the Hampshire harbour town of Hamble-le-Rice after a fishing expedition with a group of friends.
+Daniel James Nolan (5 February 1987 – 1 January 2002) was a 14 year-old English boy who vanished around midnight on New Year's Day, 2002, from the Hampshire harbour town of Hamble-le-Rice after a fishing expedition with a group of friends.

 Background

 Daniel (called "Dan" by friends and family) was born 5 February 1987, and was the eldest of five children.
 He was an avid fisher, growing up by the seaside, and was very experienced.

 Disappearance

 On the evening of New Year's Day, 2002, Daniel went fishing with a group of friends.
 He had told his parents that he would be back around 2am.
 He was last seen outside the Victory Pub in the village, where he left the group to go back to pontoon to collect his fishing gear.
 His parents then reported him missing after he failed to arrive back home after 2am.
 Police arrived shortly after at the pontoon where Daniel was heading, and divers searched the waters looking for any clues surrounding Daniel's whereabouts, although failing light and a high tide made further searching difficult.
 The search was unsuccessful, and no trace of Daniel was found.